Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 11.29.22 UTC
+- WIB: Sabtu, 2 November 2024 12.24.58 UTC
-- WITA: Sabtu, 2 November 2024 12.29.22 UTC
+- WITA: Sabtu, 2 November 2024 13.24.58 UTC
-- WIT: Sabtu, 2 November 2024 13.29.22 UTC
+- WIT: Sabtu, 2 November 2024 14.24.58 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: technology
+Kategori: friendship